postgresml/postgresml/pgml-docs/docs/blog/postgresml-is-8x-faster-than-python-http-microservices.md

 #### Why memory utilization is important

 This is another example of doing more with less.
 Most machine learning algorithms, outside of FAANG and research universities, require the dataset to fit into the memory of a single machine.
-Distributed training is not where we want it to be, and there is so much value to be extracted from a simple linear regression.
+Distributed training is not where we want it to be, and there is still so much value to be extracted from simple linear regressions.

 Using less RAM allows to train larger and better models on larger and more complete datasets.
-If you happen to suffer from large machine learning compute bills, using less RAM can also give you a good surprise at the end of your fiscal year.
+If you happen to suffer from large machine learning compute bills, using less RAM can be a pleasant surprise at the end of your fiscal year.

 ## What about UltraJSON/MessagePack/Serializer X?

-We spent a lot of time talking about serialization, so it makes sense to talk about prior work in this field.
+We spent a lot of time talking about serialization, so it makes sense to look at prior work in that field.

 JSON is the most user-friendly format, but it's certainly not the fastest.
 MessagePack and Ultra JSON, for example, are sometimes faster and more efficient at reading and storing binary information.
 So, would using them in this benchmark be better, instead of Python's built-in `json` module?